mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 Kipnu was aghast imagining what this child's life might be like.

-"Where is your mother?" he asked.
+"Where are your parents?" he asked.

-"My mother is waiting."
+But the kaln hesitated to answer.

-"Waiting for what?"
+"Please," he pleaded.
+"I have no reason to–"

-Kipnu looked into Linyu's eyes for answers, then noticed that the kaln had been staring wide-eyed at something behind him.
-Kipnu flung himself around with his torch held high and caught the nose of a woman.
+Kipnu saw the kaln shift hae gaze and widen hae eyes at something behind him.
+He flung himself around with his torch held high and nearly hit the nose of a woman.
 She was dressed in a thick coat of black kelp, her skin covered with luminescent blue markings.
 She grunted at the torch and quickly flicked a wooden pole to remove it from Kipnu's hand.

-He began to run, but he didn't notice a simple tree root at his feet that tumbled him onto the ground.
-The woman ran after Linyu, but Kipnu grabbed her ankles in an attempt to save hae.
-She stumbled to the ground with her pole beside her, but in an instant she freed herself from Kipnu's grasp and was back on her feet searching for the child.
-But much to her chagrin, the darkness and the leaves had veiled hae path.
-With a frustrated huff she ambled toward Kipnu, crushing the makeshift torch under her bare foot.
+He began to run, but he didn't notice a simple tree root at his feet that tripped his feet and he tumbled onto the ground with a clumsy thud.
+The woman ran after the kaln, but Kipnu grabbed her ankles to stop her.
+She too stumbled to the ground with her pole beside her, but in an instant she freed herself from Kipnu's grasp and was back on her feet searching for the child.
+Much to her chagrin, the darkness and the leaves had veiled the path around them.
+With a frustrated huff she ambled toward Kipnu, crushing the light from his makeshift torch under her bare foot.

 "How do you know Linyu?!" she demanded.
-Her arm was pinning him to the ground.
-Kipnu remained silent in shock.
-The luminescent glow of her skin filled his eyes and illuminating her own.
+Her arm was pinning him to the ground with insuperable force.
+Kipnu was silent, shocked by the deathly gaze of this strange woman.
+The glowing patterns of her skin filled his eyes and illuminated her own.
 He tried to wrestle free, but she held the pole tightly against his neck to stop him.

 "Don't run," she said.
-"The other guardians won't be so forgiving.
+"The others won't be so forgiving.
 Besides, nobody here wants you dead."
 She leaned in closer to his face and smirked at him.
 "We like our prey alive."